pacs.008.001.08 XSD schema and business logic

 Learn how to generate valid pacs.008.001.08 messages for your ISO 20022 message-based integration to Mambu Payments (formerly Numeral)

-The pacs.008.001.08 is a Financial Institution to Financial Institution Customer Credit Transfer.
-It is used to initiate a customer credit transfer payment in the following situations:
+A pacs.008.001.08 is a Financial Institution to Financial Institution Customer Credit Transfer, used to move funds from a debtor to a creditor via a payment scheme.

 - Standard credit transfers

-A payment is identified by the Payment Information tag located in the pacs.008.001.08 Creditor Transfer Transaction Information tag CdtTrfTxInf:
+A payment is identified by the Payment Information block inside CdtTrfTxInf:

 <CdtTrfTxInf>